Trimbljk/trimbljk.github.io/content/Programming/2020_11_build_cropdata_infra.md

 Let's get started.

 To build our infrastructure, we'll be using a cloudformation template.
-This template can except JSON or YAML format.
-It's used to specify any infrastructure needs.
-We'll specify our format as a YAML (I find it easier to read).
+This template can be constructed using JSON or YAML format.
+The template specifies infrastructure needs as code allowing portability.
+We'll specify our format in YAML (I find it easier to read).
 AWS requires two headers in our format:

 INSERT FORMAT INFO HERE

 Next, we'll specify some resources.
-We need an S3 bucket to which we upload our data, a crawler to pull information from the s3 bucket and a database to place the data once it's been crawled.
-Finally we're going to add another bucket for capturing queries from AWS Athena.
+We need an S3 bucket to which we will eventually upload our data, a crawler to pull information from the s3 bucket and a database to place the data once it's been crawled.
+Finally, we're going to add another bucket for capturing queries from AWS Athena.
 This is require...
 (INSERT WHY HERE) Here is my template file from which I'll build the AWS infrastructure:

 INSERT PICTURE OF TEMPLATE FILE HERE

 Each resource has information describing various attributes.
 For example, we give the bucket a name and specify who has access to data in the bucket.
 Under the ```Crawler``` resource, we specify the bucket we want to crawl, shema change behaviors when adding or deleting information from the bucket.

-Once we have our template ready, we can use the AWS SAM CLI to deploy our infrastructure.
+Once we have our template prepared, we can use the AWS SAM CLI to deploy our infrastructure.

 INSERT PICTURE OF THE SAM DEPLOY COMMANDS